wangwenx190/libmpv-qtquick-plugin/README.md

 For more information, please refer to [*MpvPlayer.qml*](/imports/wangwenx190/QuickMpv/MpvPlayer.qml).

-## Examples

-- [**Quick Player**](https://github.com/wangwenx190/quickplayer-test/tree/mpv) (the *mpv* branch) - A simple multimedia player written mostly in QML by myself.
-It uses this plugin to play media contents.
-Obviously, it is based on the technology of Qt Quick (UI) and libmpv (multimedia core).
-Actually, it's a personal experimental repository, just to test some concepts and prototypes.

 ## Compilation

-Before doing anything else, I will assume you have already installed a widely-used modern C++ compiler (which means your compiler should support at least C++14), a not too old version of Qt and your Qt is configured successfully to use that compiler.
-All I want to say is that you should have a usable toolchain already.
-If not, please try to fix it yourself, that's not our topic here.
+Before doing anything else, please make sure you have a compiler that supports at least C++14 and a recent version of Qt.

 1. Checkout source code: